Readless

 Verdict: Raindrop.io is ideal if you want a visual way to organize bookmarks across work and personal life.
 The read-later functionality is secondary but capable.

-According to TechCrunch, Plinky is responding to Pocket's shutdown by adding a dedicated Reader Mode, making it a viable replacement for former Pocket users.
+Plinky is a fast, lightweight read-later app that has emerged as a viable Pocket replacement for iOS users who value simplicity.
+According to TechCrunch, Plinky responded to Pocket's shutdown by adding a dedicated Reader Mode, making it a direct alternative for former Pocket users.
+At $2.99/month for Pro, it's one of the most affordable options.

 • Lightning fast: Save links with minimal taps